Asim-21/Computational-Modelling-MOD510/README.md

 • Explore your own scenario for the spread of Covid-19 (Corona virus).<br>

 # Instructions
-The theory and code is explained in the indivdual notebooks.
-The conclusions drawn from the comparative analysis are also discussed in the notebooks.
+The theory and code is explained in indivdual notebooks.
+The conclusions drawn from the comparative analysis are also discussed in notebooks.